Name of breed: Lusitano, also called the Pure Blood Lusitano or Puro Sangue Lusitano (PSL).

 Country of origin: Portugal

-They are still used for mounted bullfighting today, in a form where the bull is not killed and it is considered a disgrace to the rider if the horse is injured.
-Horses bred for this sport must be agile and calm, remaining in the control of the rider even when confronted by a bull.
+Lusitanos are also still used for mounted bullfighting, in a form where the bull is not killed and it is considered a disgrace to the rider if the horse is injured.
+The breed’s intelligence, bravery, agility and obedience makes it uniquely suited to this challenging form of combat.

 Image credits: Living Images by Carol Walker, Lusitano World.